voyagersearch/voyager-py/README.md

 ###samples folder
 #####Sample scripts
-  - index_files.py -- This Python script posts a set of files to voyager server for indexing.
+  - index_files.py -- This Python script demonstrates how to send a set of files to voyager server for indexing.
+  - submit_job_fme.py -- This Python script demonstrates how to run (POST) a FME Server service.

 ----